-By “good,” this means fats that promote heart health and boost HDL levels (‘good’ cholesterol) and decrease LDL levels (‘bad’ cholesterol).
-Cutting out meat and dairy is a quick, accessible way to reduce the amount of saturated fats you consume.
+By “good,” this means fats that promote heart health and boost HDL levels (‘good’ cholesterol), and decrease LDL levels (‘bad’ cholesterol).
+Cutting out meat and dairy is a quick, accessible way to reduce the number of saturated fats you consume.

-These fats can be detrimental to your health, and are difficult to digest for many.
-Unsaturated fats like olive oil, nut butters, seeds, and avocado are healthy parts of a balanced diet and should be consumed regularly.
+These fats can be detrimental to your health and are difficult to digest for many.
+Unsaturated fats like olive oil, nut butter, seeds, and avocado are healthy parts of a balanced diet and should be consumed regularly.

 Include whole grains at breakfast

 Start your day with foods like oatmeal, buckwheat, barley, rye bread, or quinoa.
 Adding some nuts and seeds or fruit can further enrich your meal.

 Including whole grains at breakfast will help you feel full longer, as they take longer to digest.

 To satisfy your craving for sweets, try opting for fruits.
 Eating a Medjool date, a ripe mango, or a crisp watermelon can help you stay away from sweet desserts with high calories and low nutrient density.

 Make an effort to fill your plate with salad greens like spinach, red leafy greens, and romaine.
 You can also add other vegetables along with fresh beans, herbs, peas, and even tofu.